saturnines/multicloud-llm/README.md

 # Distributed Systems Project

 Hi!
-This is an in-progress distributed systems project I'm working on.
+This is an in-progress distributed systems project I'm working on for my guild :)

-this is a just a sandbox to play around which technologies.~~ ~~
+~~
-## Future Plans (maybe)
+## Future Plans

 - **AWS EC2 Deployment with Kubernetes (k8s)**:
 - **Stack Tracking with Jaeger**:
 ---